 As per research, there exists a link between consuming fruit juice and getting diagnosed with sugar diabetes.
 This happens as fruit juice is high in sugar and low in fiber content.
 Similarly, natural sweeteners like honey, maple syrup, etc. are comparatively less processed as compared to table sugar but they are still sources of sugar, and their fiber content is negligible.
 Other natural such as coconut sugar, agave syrup, etc. should also be considered as sugar and be consumed wisely.
 These should contribute less than 10 percent of your daily calorie intake.
 Also know about sugar treatment.

 Reading food labels

 An optimum way to monitor your sugar intake is to read food labels.
 The food labels are informative to know the total sugar content of that food but do not reveal whether the sugars used are natural or processed.
 Added to that, certain food items do not have the sugar content printed on its label, instead, you will notice other names printed such as honey, glucose syrup, fructose, dextrose, maize syrup, etc. on it but you must know that these are sugar sources.

 Remember that brands print those ingredients first that are used more in quantity.
 So if you see that the sugar content is among the first few things printed on the food label then it is implied that that particular food item has a high proportion of sugar in it so you must avoid it.
 Also know more about diabetes diet chart.

 Is invert sugar good for diabetes?
 Can I have sugary sodas regularly?
 If you had similar questions in mind, they probably got answered by now.
 As you may have heard, anything in excess is bad, and the same goes for consuming sugar.
+Consuming sugar in limited quantity is good for body.
 If you love consuming sugar, make sure you consume it within the range mentioned in this article to stay healthier and safer from diabetes.